syntax53/Nightmare-Redux/README.md

 ------------------------------------------
 -UP: Added spells resist type field to MME export for future MME enhancement
 -UP: Added tooltip to TypeOfResists field on spell editor
+-FIX: Universal modifier reported that it would set the directive to "0" when setting something to "= ##" (only the message was wrong, not the action)

 v1.7.1 (4/2/2016)
 ------------------------------------------